d2l-ai/d2l-vi/chapter_natural-language-processing-pretraining/approx-training_vn.md

 <!--
 Here the $\sigma$ function has the same definition as the sigmoid activation function, and $\text{leftChild}(n)$ is the left child node of node $n$.
 If $x$ is true, $[\![x]\!] = 1$; otherwise $[\![x]\!] = -1$.
-Now, we will compute the conditional probability of generating word $w_3$ based on the given word $w_c$ in Figure 10.3.
+Now, we will compute the conditional probability of generating word $w_3$ based on the given word $w_c$ in :numref:`fig_hi_softmax`.
 We need to find the inner product of word vector $\mathbf{v}_c$ (for word $w_c$) and each non-leaf node vector on the path from the root node to $w_3$.
-Because, in the binary tree, the path from the root node to leaf node $w_3$ needs to be traversed left, right, and left again (the path with the bold line in Figure 10.3), we get
+Because, in the binary tree, the path from the root node to leaf node $w_3$ needs to be traversed left, right, and left again (the path with the bold line in :numref:`fig_hi_softmax`), we get
 -->

 Trong đó hàm $\sigma$ có định nghĩa giống với hàm kích hoạt sigmoid, và $\text{leftChild}(n)$ là nút con bên trái của nút $n$.